 - Boat launch with access to Shetucket River for boating and fishing

 - Adult and Youth Recreation Activities throughout the year

 - Active Volunteer Fire Department dedicated to serving the community and providing educational opportunities

 - Well maintained roads, buildings and infrastructure

-- Convenient shopping for goods and services (Lisbon boasts of two major large scale retail developments including restaurants located in an area designated for commercial development, as well as smaller locally owned business scattered throughout the community.)
+- Convenient shopping for goods and services.
+Lisbon boasts of two major large scale retail developments, including restaurants, located in an area designated for commercial development.
+Smaller, locally owned businesses are scattered throughout the community.